shuhaowu/shuhaowu.github.com/src/blog/2022/04-linux-rt-appdev-part4.rst

 This just shows two functions that can read and write to the same array ``a`` without data races.
 As you can see, it is just as easy as ``std::mutex``.

-Although ``rt::mutex`` is safe for RT, simply converting normal mutexes into ``rt::mutex`` in the code does not guarantee the code to be safe for RT.
+Although ``cactus_rt::mutex`` is safe for RT, simply converting normal mutexes into ``cactus_rt::mutex`` in the code does not guarantee the code to be safe for RT.
 This is because the usage of a PI mutex causes the critical sections protected by the mutex on the non-RT thread to be occasionally elevated to run with RT priority, and this code may cause unbounded latency due to things such as